Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 House Structure

-Appraisers also check the roof, attic, crawl space and basement for signs of water damage or other obvious structural problems.
-Faulty windows can be a huge issue on an appraisal report.
+VA appraisers also check the roof, attic, crawl space and basement for signs of water damage or other obvious structural problems.
+Faulty windows can be a huge issue on a VA appraisal report.

-Manufactured and modular homes carry a few additional requirements to ensure they meet all state and local standards to be classified as real estate.
-We offer loans on both if they are classified as real property.
-Manufactured homes must be built after June 15, 1976.
+Manufactured and modular homes carry a few additional requirements designed to guarantee they meet all the state and local standards to be classified as real estate.

 Pest Inspection

-One big factor that’s unique to VA loans is a pest inspection, during which an inspector will check for insects that eat into wood, such as termites.
+One big element unique to VA loans is a pest inspection, during which an inspector will check for insects – such as termites – that eat into wood.

 There are no restrictions on who can pay for a pest inspection.
 If expenses are an issue for the seller, offering to pay for the inspection could help get your offer accepted.